sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you support Safari profiles? {#safari-profiles}

-Apple does not expose any way to open URLs in a specific profile.
+Safari does not expose any way to open URLs in a specific profile.
 I recommend [sending feedback](https://feedbackassistant.apple.com) to Apple that they should add Shortcuts and AppleScript support for this.
+More feedback increases the chances of it happening.

+*This is still the case in macOS 15 (Sequoia).*

 Feel free to duplicate my feedback reports:

 - [FB12320822](https://github.com/feedback-assistant/reports/issues/398)
 - [FB12320895](https://github.com/feedback-assistant/reports/issues/399)

+You can submit it [here](https://feedbackassistant.apple.com).

 #### Can you support spaces for the [Arc](https://thebrowser.company) browser? {#arc}